uchedotphp/uchedotphp/README.md

 ### Hello 👋 my name is Uche and i am your Front-end Engineer!

-- 🌱 I’m currently learning TypeScript,Node, React.js, Javascript Data Structures and Algorithms and looking to start a YouTube channel.
+- 🌱 I’m currently learning TypeScript,Node,Javascript Data Structures and Algorithms.
-- 👯 I’m looking to collaborate on Vue.js and Flutter.
+- 👯 I’m looking to collaborate on Vue.js and Node.
 - 📫 How to reach me: uchedotphp@gmail.com | +2347063596425

 ⚡ Dev.Skills: